 Chris is an Australian qualified solicitor who was admitted to the Supreme Court of Victoria, Australia in 2012.
 Following admission, Chris worked in the Real Estate team at Hall & Wilcox Lawyers in Melbourne until July 2018.
 Chris has acted for fund managers, listed and unlisted REITs, superannuation funds, utility companies and private and public investors and developers.
 Chris’ key areas of practice included property due diligence, sales and acquisitions, commercial and retail leasing, development agreements and construction contracts.

 Chris joined DUAL Asset in October 2018 after relocating to London.
 His experience practising as a solicitor for over 6 years and advising clients in relation to a broad range of risks underwritten by DUAL will assist Chris in quickly becoming an independent and pragmatic underwriter.

 After his Laurea Specialistica in Giurisprudenza in Trieste, Massimo worked as trainee lawyer and assistant at the European Parliament in a fully German speaking office.

 In 2012 he started his career in Insurance, working in a leading broker firm in Milan, where he gained a solid experience in managing the insurance portfolio of public entities, utilities, power and energy companies as well as fulfilling various business development activities.

 Massimo joined DUAL in June 2017, he is responsible for the Italian market and specializes in continental Europe risks, with a focus on CEE and Germany.

-He is contributes his legal and insurance experience, together with his languages skills to the DUAL team and their clients.
+With his legal and insurance experience, together with his languages skills, he is a huge asset to the DUAL team and their clients.